AninditaBasu/pi-projects/topics/security_camera.md

 ## Steps

-You make the Raspberry Pi ready by installing an operating system on it, and write a script to play the chimes.
+You make the Raspberry Pi ready by installing an operating system on it, and write a script to continuously record videos.

 Here are the step-by-step guides for these tasks: